 - Giving information to, testifying at, or in any other way taking part in an investigation, a compliance review, a hearing, or any other type of civil rights-related activity.

 OEE processes, investigates, and adjudicates complaints alleging discrimination on any of the above bases, or alleging retaliation, by the recipients, partners, and programs listed above.
-OEE conducts compliance reviews of the same recipients, partners, and programs.
-OEE reviews the Methods of Administration (MOA) nondiscrimination plans required of States under the WIOA/WIA.
+OEE conducts compliance reviews of the same recipients, partners, and programs, including reviewing State Governor's implementation of their nondiscrimination plans.
 OEE also develops and publishes regulations and guidance, and provides training and technical assistance for internal and external stakeholders and other interested parties.

 Laws Enforced by OEE